nehaljwani/team.exiv2.org/book/IMaEA.md

 ## 11.1 The Fuzzing Police

 We received our first CVE from the fuzzing police in July 2017.
 Not a pleasant experience.
 It was delivered in a blog post demanding that we re-write Exiv2 as it was "unsafe".
-Needless to say, no resources were being offered for the rewrite, no justification was offered and no reason why a re-write of 100,000 lines of code would fix anything.
+Needless to say, no resources were being offered for the re-write, no justification was offered and no explanation why a re-write of 100,000 lines of code would fix anything.

 A couple of years later, Kevin send us four security alerts.
 When I invited him to solve them, he agreed.
 He subsequently wrote this interesting and helpful article.